troglobit/finit/doc/config.md

 When built `--with-watchdog` a separate service is built and installed in `/libexec/finit/watchdogd`.
 If this exists at runtime, and the WDT device node exists, Finit will start it and treat it as the elected watchdog service to delegate its reboot to.
-See [bootstrap][] for details.
 This delegation is to ensure that the system is rebooted by a hardware watchdog timer -- on many embedded systems this is crucial to ensure all circuits on the board are properly reset for the next boot, in effect ensuring the system works the same after both a power-on and reboot event.

 The delegation is performed at the very last steps of system shutdown, if reboot has been selected and an elected watchdog is known, first a